 An application to switch from a Skilled Worker visa to ILR must be made online at GOV.UK.
 You must be in the UK when you apply, and apply prior to expiry of your existing visa.
 You may be asked to schedule an appointment to re-enrol your biometric information, although there is provision under the rules to re-use data from previous applications in many cases.

 You will need various documents in support of your application for ILR, including a valid passport or other travel document.
-You will also need evidence from your UK sponsor that they still require you to work for them in your job role for the foreseeable future, and that you are paid, and will be paid a salary, that meets the minimum threshold for settlement.
-Your sponsor should not assign a new CoS for this purpose, where either an email or letter will be sufficient, provided this can be verified with the sponsor if necessary.
+You will also need evidence from your UK sponsor that they still require you to work for them in your job role for the foreseeable future, and that you are paid, and will be paid a salary, that meets the relevant and applicable minimum threshold for Skilled Workers.
+Currently, most workers must earn a minimum of £38,700 per annum or the going rate for their occupation, whichever is higher, unless a reduced salary level applies.

 When considering whether you meet the sponsorship and salary requirement for settlement on the Skilled Worker route, the Home Office may want to check your PAYE records.
 Until automated PAYE checks are available, you should provide a payslip covering your most recent month’s pay, and either a bank or building society statement.
 These documents should be dated no earlier than 31 days before the date of your ILR application.